Perioperative Nursing/LPN

 Perioperative nurses are in demand across Canada, thanks to evolving health care delivery models and advances in medical technology.
 It’s an exciting career path with a growing number of opportunities in urban and regional hospital operating rooms, ambulatory surgery centres, freestanding clinics and more.

 Do you need help deciding if these careers could be a good fit for you?
-Contact Career Counselling Services or visit www.healthcareersinsask.ca.
+Contact Career Counselling Services or visit healthcareersinsask.ca.

 Do you already know this is the program you want to take but need more detailed information or help applying?
 Connect with a Recruitment Advisor.

-To graduate and receive a credential for this program, part-time students must apply to the program and be admitted before taking any program courses.
+To graduate and receive a credential for this program, part-time students must apply to the program and be admitted before taking the practicum (PRAC 189).

 Admissions

-• Licensed with the practical nurses' licensing body in the province where you will participate in the clinical component.
-Your registration must be active and current to participate in the clinical component.
+• Licensed with the practical nurses’ licensing body in the province where you will participate in the lab and clinical components.
+Your registration must be active and current to participate in the lab and clinical components.

 Graduates of the Saskatchewan Polytechnic Practical Nursing Program prior to 2001 and graduates of a licensed practical nursing program that did not include administration of oral and intramuscular medications and catheterization must also provide proof of successfully completing: